muratk5n/thirdwave/en/README.md

 ---

-IOW how to do incremental fixes on an incremental fix that is not good enough.
+IOW how to do incremental fixes on an incremental fix which itself wasn't good enough to begin with..
 Kind of like battery electric cars.

 "Dems weigh new plan to defuse Obamacare subsidy bomb"